0xSolanaceae/proXXy/README.md

 1. Ensure all files are within the same directory.
 2. Run the program: `python3 proXXy.py`
+3. Decide whether you want random user agents per each proxy request (may take longer, however it's more anonymous)
-3. Wait until the program completes, then check the new text files!
+4. Allow the program to complete, then check the new text files!

 The program will output three files in the project directory containing the regularized proxy lists: `HTTP.txt`, `SOCKS4.txt`, and `SOCKS5.txt`, along with an error logging file named `error.log` to assist you in debugging.